 Deliver clear explanations, demonstrations, and instructions about techniques, tactics, and drills

-Explaining and demonstrating are the basic ways a coach makes information accessible to athletes in training sessions and competitions.
+HOW: Explaining and demonstrating are the basic ways a coach makes information accessible to athletes in training sessions and competitions.
 The information delivered might range from how to execute a drill to the rules of the sport to a technical movement.
-In each case, the coach clearly and explicitly describes - through a wide range of methods - what s/he wants accomplished.
+In each case, the coach clearly and explicitly describes - through a wide range of methods - what they want accomplished.